ramonvictor/gulp-protractor-qa/readme.md

 ## Supported selectors

-gulp-protractor-qa is currently supporting the following `element()`  selectors:
+Gulp-protractor-qa is currently supporting the following `element()`  selectors:
 - `by.model()`;
 - `by.binding()`;
 - `by.css('[attr-name="attr-value"]')`;